The Xbox One controller is one of the best console and PC controllers that you can get at the moment.

 The Xbox One controller does not come with an integrated battery.
 Rather, it uses two separate AA batteries as a power source.
 These can usually last around 40 hours, but there is no accurate way to estimate this due to the varying quality of different battery brands.

-And while Microsoft does not recommend you use rechargeable AA batteries, they do sell a special rechargeable battery as part of their charge kit.
+And while Microsoft does not recommend using rechargeable AA batteries, they do sell a special rechargeable battery as part of their charge kit.
 If you don’t want to pay extra for the official charge kit, there are other third-party batteries you can use.